-- 39. Competent authorities should ensure that the overall SREP score assigned on the basis of the aggregate view of the threats from the four SREP elements achieves the following objectives: - providing an indication of the institution's overall viability and whether the institution is 'failing or likely to fail' in within the meaning of Article 32 of Directive2014/59/EU; - indicating the likelihood that supervisory measures may need to be taken to address concerns in accordance with the criteria specified in Title 10; - acting as a trigger for the decision on whether to apply early intervention measures in accordance with the EBA Guidelines on triggers for use of early intervention measures; and - helping with the prioritisation and planning of supervisory resources and the setting of priorities in the SEP. - 40.
-Competent authorities should base the overall SREP score on a scale of '1' to '4' reflecting the overall viability of the institution.
-When the outcome of the Overall SREP assessment suggests that an institution can be considered to be 'failing or likely to fail' within the meaning of Article 32 of Directive 2014/59/EU, competent authorities should apply a score of 'F' and follow the process of engaging with resolution authorities as specified in Article 32 of Directive 2014/59/EU.
+- 43. Competent authorities should ensure that the overall SREP score assigned on the basis of the aggregate view of the threats from the four SREP elements_achieves the following objectives: - provideing an indication of the institution's overall viability, and including whether the institution is 'failing or likely to fail' in within the meaning of Article 32 of Directive2014/59/EU also having regard to the EBA Guidelines on 'failing or likely to fail'24. ; - indicating the likelihood that supervisory measures may need to be taken to address concerns in accordance with the criteria specified in Title 10; - acting as a trigger for the decision on whether to apply early intervention measures in accordance with the EBA Guidelines on triggers for use of early intervention measures; and - helping with the prioritisation and planning of supervisory resources and the setting of priorities in the SEP.